-Data Protection Strategy: Today’s Challenge
+Data Security and Protection Strategy: Today’s Challenge

-The challenge of data protection is increasing in scope—and difficulty.
+Data security and the challenge of data protection is increasing in scope—and difficulty.
 While organizations have long needed to safeguard intellectual property and confidential information, changes in information technology and business models introduce new actors, new threats, and new regulations.
 As a result, organizations need to think beyond the traditional models of securing the perimeter and locking down specific segments of IT infrastructure in order to formulate their data protection goals.
 Some inherent challenges include:

 - Protecting others’ information as well as your own.
 Consumers’ increased awareness of security breaches and privacy issues in general brings into sharp focus the fact that almost any information can be stolen and misused.
 To sustain business relationships, organizations must be able to assure customers and partners that their information will be safe.

 - Understanding who—and what—to trust.
 Organizations are steadily losing control over their systems and workforce.
 The trend toward virtualization, outsourcing, use of contract staff, and arrival of consumer devices in the workplace all make it harder for organizations to impose policies and monitor compliance.
 It is inevitable that sensitive information will exist in systems and devices or in the hands of users over which the organization has limited control.

 - Staying ahead of attackers.
 The persistence and sophistication of attacks rise with the potential reward.
 Malicious individuals and malware—malicious programs—come in many varieties.
 The term Advanced Persistent Threats (APTs) has come to represent the most sophisticated forms of malware.
 Consumer data is an especially attractive target that tends to grab the headlines.
 But many other kinds of information—such as product formulas, business strategies, or other commercial secrets are also at substantial risk.